mark-watson/PythonAIBook/manuscript/LLM_3_public_apis.md

 API calls are billed per token.
 Input tokens (your prompt) and output tokens (the model's response) are priced separately, with output tokens typically costing 2-4x more.
 Prices vary significantly between providers and models:

-- Smaller, faster models (Gemini 2.5 Flash, GPT-5.4-nano) are very inexpensive — often under $0.10 per million input tokens
+- Smaller, faster models (Gemini 2.5 Flash, GPT-5.4-nano) are very inexpensive, often under $0.10 per million input tokens
 - Frontier models (Gemini 2.5 Pro, GPT-5.4, Claude Opus) cost 10-50x more but offer superior reasoning

 For most applications, start with a fast, inexpensive model and only upgrade to a frontier model for tasks that require it.

 ### Rate Limits

-All API providers enforce rate limits — maximum requests per minute, tokens per minute, and tokens per day.
+All API providers enforce rate limits: maximum requests per minute, tokens per minute, and tokens per day.
 Free tiers have lower limits.
 If you're building a production application, you'll need to implement retry logic with exponential backoff and consider batching requests where possible.

 ### Latency